Brindhaa372/Credit-Card-Fraud-Detection/README.md

 - Model training and evaluation using Logistic Regression
 - Accuracy and classification metrics

+### Output
+The model accurately detects fraudulent transactions based on user spending patterns and transaction data.

 ## Status
 Complete – ready to be reused or extended.